-Since a low-carb diet still contains proteins that increase insulin levels, the weaker outcome is plausible.
+Since a low-carb diet still contains proteins that increase insulin levels, a weaker outcome is plausible.

 On average, the insulin response to carbohydrate elimination was less than one-third of a conventional diet (Nuttall et al. 201513).

-For this reason, it also makes sense to combine low-carb with intermittent fasting.
-If you stick to a standard diet during eating periods, this will drive up blood sugar and insulin levels and minimize fasting benefits.
+For this reason, combining low-carb with intermittent fasting also makes sense.
+Sticking to a standard diet during eating will drive up blood sugar and insulin levels and minimize fasting benefits.

-With this in mind, too much insulin is not the only but the primary driver of obesity and type 2 diabetes.
+With this in mind, too much insulin is not the only primary driver of obesity and type 2 diabetes.

 While diets hardly can, intermittent fasting can burn visceral fat in the liver and reverse insulin resistance and type 2 diabetes naturally (Halberg et al. 200514).